 Japanese Ingredient Substitution: If you want to look for substitutes for Japanese condiments and ingredients, click here.

-- 1 Tbsp kosher/sea salt (use half for table salt) (for cooking pasta)
+- 1 Tbsp kosher or sea salt (I use Diamond Crystal; use half for table salt) (for cooking pasta)

 - 2-3 cloves garlic